 ERRIN brings a bottom-up place-based perspective to the European research and innovation policy and funding programmes.
 Through our member-driven working groups we strengthen EU policy development via the promotion of a regional innovation ecosystems approach and smart specialisation.

-To achieve and maximise impact of EU programmes related to research and innovation, regional and local innovation ecosystems are crucial.
-Innovation takes place in a precise location and there are specific local conditions which make such innovation ecosystems flourish.
+To achieve and maximise the impact of EU programmes related to research and innovation, regional and local innovation ecosystems are crucial.
+Innovation happens in places and there are specific local conditions which make such innovation ecosystems flourish.

 A wide range of stakeholders – academia, industry, the public sector, and civil society – need to be involved in collaborative projects.
-Ecosystems bring together stakeholders from different sectors and with different skills to improve the sourcing of new knowledge, allow for the development of more relevant products and services, and to provide space for the testing of new technologies to build acceptance.
+Innovation ecosystems bring together stakeholders from different sectors and with different skills, which will improve the sourcing of new knowledge, allow for the development of more relevant products and services, and provide space for testing of new technologies to build acceptance.

 Our short policy paper outlining the importance of place-based innovation ecosystems in the next framework programme for research and innovation.

 See all website content related to Horizon Europe .

 Ecosystem thinking and effective quadruple helix cooperation should be a key element in pillar 2 of Horizon Europe.
 Such an approach could be implemented by inserting requirements for consortia to include partners from a wider spectrum of stakeholder groups, to facilitate the involvement of the public sector and end-users.
 This does not necessarily mean that consortia should become larger, but that it should stimulate new partner constellations and the participation of new actors with the aim to generate new sustainable and inclusive solutions to global challenges.